epam/edp-install/docs/operator-guide/jira-gerrit-integration.md

-# Gerrit to Jira Integration
+# Adjust VCS Integration With Jira

 In order to adjust the Version Control System integration with Jira Server, first make sure you have the following prerequisites: